Don Toliver closes Rolling Loud's SXSW showcase with thunderous performance

 Columbus bar manager Jesse Hubbard releases recipe book inspired by 20 punk albums

-With a deep-rooted love for punk rock music and a flair for stimulating cocktails, bartender Jesse Hubbard combines his longtime passions with the release of his book titled "Punk Rock & Cocktails."
+With a love for punk rock and a flair for stimulating cocktails, bartender Jesse Hubbard combines his passions with the release of his book titled "Punk Rock & Cocktails."

 Hubbard, who is set to manage a bourbon concept bar (the name to be announced) in Grandview Heights that is slated to open in June, said the project is a love letter to his punk-rock heroes, many of whom inspired the creation of some of his most recognizable aperitifs.